niklas-dahl/HostedServer/README.md

 <h4> DAOs: </h4>
     - DAOs should be used to insert new entries into tables
-    - all DAOs are currently in the package com.dbegnis.tables.daos
+    - all DAOs are currently in the package com.hosted.tables.daos
     - to add a new entry first make a new object of your DAO class and then call the create method
     - create() returns a boolean, true for sucsess, false for an error

 <h4> Createing a New Command: </h4>
-    - create a java class with the following pattern in package com.dbegnis.base.command
+    - create a java class with the following pattern in package com.hosted.base.command
-    - extend from BaseCommand from the package com.dbegnis.base.command
+    - extend from BaseCommand from the package com.hosted.base.command
     - BaseCommand expects an int rightsGroup, this is the rights group a user needs to execute this command (you'll lern more about RightsGroups later)
-    - add your command to the command manger in the class com.dbegnis.base.BaseServer in the setupCommands() method
+    - add your command to the command manger in the class com.hosted.base.BaseServer in the setupCommands() method

 <h4> Rights Groups: </h4>
     - currently there are five existing right groups